GrottoPress/wordpress-suv/README.md

 # WordPress SUV

 **SUV** is our own architecture for building WordPress themes and plugins at [*GrottoPress*](https://www.grottopress.com).
 This package is a scaffold for implementing **SUV**.

-**SUV** is short for *Setups-Utilities-Views*, which... well... organises code into three groups: Setups, Utilities, and Views.
+**SUV** is short for *Setups-Utilities-Views*.
 It emphasises an object oriented approach to writing WordPress plugins and themes, and provides for a cleaner, more organised code base.

 **Setups**: Includes all classes with methods that interact directly with WordPress, usually by means of action and filter hooks.
 They form the core of the plugin or theme you are developing.